 A Basic Description of Cloud Computing

 Many different definitions of cloud computing exist, and entities deploy several different types of cloud computing to meet their specific needs.
-Based on the variety of definitions provided in the next section, the definition of cloud computing varies according to perspective of the entity providing the description.
-Cloud service providers and other computing services providers (e.g. managed cloud services), describe cloud computing in different context, each according to their own business offerings.
+Based on the variety of definitions provided in the next section, the definition of cloud computing varies according to the perspective of the entity providing the description.
+Cloud service providers and other computing services providers (e.g. managed cloud services), describe cloud computing in different contexts, each according to their own business offerings.

 Cloud Computing –Definitions